severalnines/ccx-docs/docs/user/Reference/Products/MySQL/Importing-Data.md

 Ensure the CCX Firewall is updated:
 * Add the replication source as a Trusted Source in the Firewall section of the CCX UI.

-### Create a replication user
+### Create a replication user on the source
 Create a replication user with sufficient privileges on the source:
 ```
 CREATE USER 'repluser'@'%' IDENTIFIED BY '<SECRET>';
 GRANT REPLICATION SLAVE ON *.* TO  'repluser'@'%';
 ```
 ### Prepare the replica to replicate from the source
-The replica must be instrucuted to replicate from the source:
+The replica must be instructed to replicate from the source:
 Make sure to change `<SOURCE_IP>`, `<SOURCE_PORT>`, and `<SECRET>`.
 ```
 CHANGE REPLICATION SOURCE TO SOURCE_HOST=<SOURCE_IP>, SOURCE_PORT=<SOURCE_PORT>, SOURCE_USER='repluser', SOURCE_PASSWORD='<SECRET>', SOURCE_SSL=1;